JTRamirez/BRMS-Walkthrough/modules/part-two-installing-brms.md

 `java -jar 'APPLICATION_FILE_NAME.jar'`

+For EAP, you'll be presented with a simple interface that checks for compatibility, lets you choose the install directory location, and then installs in place.
+For BRMS, the interface will have you locate the EAP directory, and will install within.

 <!-- @section -->

 ### Installing related software and tools

-Finally, once all else is in place, importing and Java development of any kind is generally handled by the JBoss BRMS Developer Studio (which is a version of Eclipse with EAP and BRMS-related tools installed), though rules authoring itself is intended to be done via BRMS.
-Red Hat provides an Eclipse plug-in that integrates some EAP and BRMS development tools into the Java IDE, and packages this into a unified solution as their EAP Development Platform (for RHEL).
-Much of this is documented in their BRMS 6.1 Administration and Configuration guide (A&C) mentioned earlier, but to download one simply navigates to the same Software and Download Center mentioned earlier.
+Finally, once all else is in place, you'll want to install Red Hat's development tools for integrating BRMS into applications.
+To that end, Red Hat reccomends that Java development be done with their JBoss BRMS Developer Studio (which itself is just a custom version of Eclipse with EAP and BRMS-focused tools incorperated).
+Alternatively, plugins for Eclipse that provide the same functionality are available in the Eclipse Marketplace.
+Meanwhile, rules authoring itself is intended to be done via BRMS.

+Much of this is documented in Red Hat's [BRMS 6.1 Administration and Configuration guide (A&C)](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_BRMS/6.1/html-single/Administration_And_Configuration_Guide/), but to download the JBoss BRMS Developer Studio, one simply navigates to the same Software and Download Center mentioned earlier.

-When you're ready to launch EAP and BRMS, ensure that you're root (`su`) and `cd` to the directory you've installed EAP in (e.g. 'EAP-6.4.0').
-Then, enter
+Finally, when you're ready to launch EAP and BRMS, ensure that you're root (`su`) and `cd` to the directory you've installed EAP in (e.g. 'EAP-6.4.0').
+Then, enter:

 `bin/standalone.sh`